 - Muscular imbalance

 - Trigger points in the muscles

-- Joint pain and degredation
+- Joint pain and degradation

 - Compromised movement strategies, leading to further potential for injury

 By using the strategies encoded in the brain from development during early life, we can remind the brain of the ideal strategies inherent to human movement.
-Thus, we improve the quality of stabilization and movement now to reduce pain, but also decrease the liklihood of further injury down the road from dysfunctional movement patterns.
+Thus, we improve the quality of stabilization and movement now to reduce pain, but also decrease the likelihood of further injury down the road from dysfunctional movement patterns.